Hunter-Open-Source-Club/Constitution/constitution.md

 The club's primary goals are to...

-1. increase equitablity and accessiblity in coding and computer programming,
+1. combat elitism, increase equitablility and promote accessibility in computer coding and programming,
 1. bolster student portfolios and prepare students for a future in computer science, and
-1. improve adoption of Open Source Software and Creative.
+1. improve adoption of Open Source Software among technical students, professors and creatives.

 ### Means